-Gardiner was the second coal-mining town, after Blossburg, established in Dillon Canyon on what is now the vast Vermejo Park Ranch in northeast New Mexico.
-It was located about three miles southwest of Raton, New Mexico
+Gardiner was the second coal-mining town, after Blossburg, established in Dillon Canyon, on the vast Vermejo Park Ranch in northeast New Mexico.
+It was located about three miles southwest of Raton, New Mexico.

 Some earlier prospecting and individual selling of coal took place in the area before the official “initial discovery” in 1881.
-At that time, Santa Fe Railroad geologist, James T. Gardiner, found large deposits of coal only a few miles west of the main Santa Fe Railroad line in Raton.
-The town was named for him and mining operations began in in 1882.
+At that time, Santa Fe Railroad geologist, James T. Gardiner, found large coal deposits only a few miles west of the main Santa Fe Railroad line in Raton.
+The town was named for him, and mining operations began in 1882.

 The Old Gardiner Mine or Blossburg #4, as it was called, began production in 1882, under the ownership of the Atchison, Topeka & Santa Fe Railroad.
-In 1896 the Raton Coal and Coke Company took over operation of the mine, and during the next few years, was accompanied by the St. Louis, Rocky Mountain, and Pacific Railroad, in building a battery of coke ovens and the town of Gardiner started to grow.
+In 1896 the Raton Coal and Coke Company took over the mine’s operation, and during the next few years, was accompanied by the St. Louis, Rocky Mountain, and Pacific Railroad, in building a battery of coke ovens, and the town of Gardiner started to grow.

-In July 1899, a number of African-American families were brought into Gardiner from Alabama to break a strike at the mines.
-They were put to work at the coke ovens, which was often considered the hardest job in the mining communities, as well as in the mines.
+In July 1899, several African-American families were brought into Gardiner from Alabama to break a strike at the mines.
+They were put to work at the coke ovens, which was often considered the hardest job in the mining communities and the mines.
 The 1900 Census lists 300 Blacks at Gardiner.
 They lived at the south end of town, across the creek, in their own community at the base of a low hill.
-When someone died from the black community, they were buried in unmarked graves on the flat top of the hill, while other residents of Gardiner were buried in Raton.
+When someone died from the black community, they were buried in unmarked graves on the hill’s flat top, while other residents of Gardiner were buried in Raton.

 The population of Gardiner in 1900 was 985.
-The company had plans for big expansions by 1901, which came to fruition with the closing of the Blossburg mines and the shifting of operations to Gardiner, which employed 267 men by that time.
+The company had plans for big expansions by 1901, which came to fruition with the closing of the Blossburg mines and the shifting of operations to Gardiner, which employed 267 men.
 Cushmer’s Saloon and Barbershop was built in 1902.
 The saloon had a partition down the middle to separate the Black men from the rest of the population.
 However, fights often broke out, and the partition was demolished.

-In 1905, the Raton Coal & Coke Company was sold to the St. Louis, Rocky Mountain & Pacific Company who took over the operations.
-By that time, the community had a Catholic and a Methodist Episcopal church, a Ladies Club, a Reading Circle, a band, basketball and baseball teams, and a Sportsmen’s Club.
+In 1905, the Raton Coal & Coke Company was sold to the St. Louis, Rocky Mountain & Pacific Company, who took over the operations.
+The community had a Catholic and a Methodist Episcopal church, a Ladies Club, a Reading Circle, a band, basketball and baseball teams, and a Sportsmen’s Club.
 The town also boasted a hotel and an amusement hall.

-Gardiner was distinguished from the other camps by having a hospital in a simple wood structure for all of the miners in the area, including those as far away as Koehler.
+Gardiner was distinguished from the other camps by having a hospital in a simple wood structure for all miners in the area, including those as far away as Koehler.
 The hospital was built in 1905 and staffed with two resident doctors and five nurses.
-The hospital was greatly enlarged in 1916 and eventually had room for 40 patients along with an operating room and laboratory.
+The hospital was greatly enlarged in 1916 and eventually had room for 40 patients and an operating room and laboratory.

 The St. Louis, Rocky Mountain, and Pacific Company opened the New Gardiner Mine in 1910–11 on the east side of Dillon Canyon and spent $50,000 equipping it.
 A tram line was installed to haul coal across the valley to the screening plant.
 In 1915 Gardiner produced 172,634 tons of coal.